calumptrck/calumV2/README.md

-new website, this is the planned design
+new website, this is the planned design.

+will finish by end of january.

 ![Preview](https://github.com/calumptrck/calumV2/blob/master/calumV2.png)